SanjinDedic/AITrivia/README.md

 To play the game, open the <b>index.html</b> file in a web browser.
 Enter your team name and click the "Login" button.
 Once logged in, you will be presented with a series of questions.
 Answer the questions within the given time limit.
 At the end of the quiz, you will be redirected to the <b>rankings.html</b> page, where you can view your team's ranking.

 ## License
-This project is licensed under the MIT License.[MIT](https://choosealicense.com/licenses/mit/)
+This project is licensed under the [MIT Licence](https://choosealicense.com/licenses/mit/).